Understanding the Combination of Biological and Physical Sciences

 Pre-Professional Study Options

-We can customize a program of study in our health and science offerings for those interested in pre-medical, as well as dentistry and nursing.
+We can customize a program of study in our health and science offerings for those interested in pre-medical, as well as dentistry, physical therapy, pharmacy and athletic training and nursing.
+We also have an articulation agreement with the University of Western States to allow direct entry to their Doctor of Chiropractic program.
 More information about options can be found on the Pre-Professional Programs page.

 WPC Students Present at Murdock College Science Research Conference

 At the recent Murdock College Science Research Conference (November 6-7, 2015) hosted in Vancouver, two Warner Pacific science students presented research posters.
 Science posters are a key component of communicating a snapshot of research and are intended to invite conversation about the work.
 Read more…